Facebook Battens Down Against Data Democracy!

 Currently Facebook needs to deliver over 2,000 adverts to deliver a single click, so something clearly isn’t working.
 We have seen that through being completely transparent with consumers and asking them how and where their profile/personal information is shared and used, you can achieve response rates 70 times greater than what Facebook achieves today.
 Being transparent and giving consumers more control may seem like an incredibly simple idea, and yet many companies never even seem to contemplate it, Facebook included.

-Henry Lawson is CEO of nFluence, a marketing technology company providing B2B2C solutions that enable customers to create accurate 700 dimension interest graphs within under 30 seconds, without using any PII and tracking any of their data. nFluence’s Brand Sorting Technology was shortlisted in this year’s MEFFY’s for the new Consumer Trust Award, which recognises companies that pave the way for managing privacy and security in line with regulation and the industry-wide development of best practices.
+Henry Lawson is CEO of nFluence, [now autoGraph Inc] a marketing technology company providing B2B2C solutions that enable customers to create accurate 700 dimension interest graphs within under 30 seconds, without using any PII and tracking any of their data. nFluence’s Brand Sorting Technology was shortlisted in this year’s MEFFY’s for the new Consumer Trust Award, which recognizes companies that pave the way for managing privacy and security in line with regulation and the industry-wide development of best practices.